Yellow Vest Protesters Fueled By Anger Over Notre Dame Funds March In Paris

 French police detained 189 people and took 110 into custody.
 The Interior Ministry says there were 6,700 protesters in Paris and more than 10,000 around country.

-Activists have marched in the streets every Saturday since November urging French President Emanuel Macron to respond to a social crisis that has crippled the working class and elderly in France.
+Activists have marched in the streets every Saturday since November urging French President Emmanuel Macron to respond to a social crisis that has crippled the working class and elderly in France.

 Protesters were banned from the Île de la Cité, the site of Notre Dame, and other major thoroughfares in the city.
 Some 60,000 police officers were patrolling the streets.

-Note: An earlier version of this story misspelled Emmanuel Macron's first name as Emanuel.